Walleye dermal sarcoma virus: Genome

 With a genome of WDSV is 12.71 kb reading for 7 genes, WDSV is the largest known retrovirus genome.
 Of the 7 genes in three are common among retroviruses, group-specific antigen (gag), polymerase (pol), and envelope (env), the remaining four genes are por, orf-A, orf-B, and orf-C the orf genes' functions have been undetermined.
-The genetics in the virus is a single strand RNA.
+The genome of the virus is positive-sense, single-stranded RNA.